 Analyzing data to identify patterns and trends is key to the transportation industry, which relies on making routes more efficient and predicting potential problems to increase profitability.
 The data analysis and modeling aspects of machine learning are important tools to delivery companies, public transportation and other transportation

-By digitalising the process of real estate and injecting machine learning models will empower employees to make precise decision and enhance the customer and employee experiences.
+By digitalizing the process of real estate and injecting machine learning models will empower employees to make a precise decisions and enhance the customer and employee experiences.

 Benefits of machine learning models and integration development

 - Predict the market value of a property

 - Detection of spend anomalies